Kinds of types in Scala

 or shorter

-Such interesting function which takes a type and builds another type is called a type constructor.
-In Scala, we could denote type constructor as List[_]
+Such a function, which takes a type and builds another type, is called a type constructor.
+In Scala, we could denote ListList type constructor as List[_].

-Type constructors are interesting to us because they are a mathematical way of defining *parametric types, **known as *class templates by C++ programmers and generics by Java programmers (though, to be honest, from a mathematicians point of view they are cripples implementation of parametric types).
+Type constructors are interesting to us because they are a mathematical way of defining parametric types, known as class templates by C++ programmers and generics by Java programmers (though, to be honest, from a mathematician’s point of view they are crippled implementations of parametric types).
 (You will also see this term frequently when you start reading the definitions of type classes on Haskell wiki).

-Where parametric types differ from what you might know from C++ or Java is the consequence of their functional definition.
-You can have a higher order function: a function which takes and/or returns another function.
+Where parametric types differ from what you might know from C++ or Java is in the consequences of their functional definition.
+You can have a higher-order function: a function which takes and/or returns another function.
 Same with type constructors: you can have a type constructor, which takes and/or returns another type constructor.
 Many type class definitions take a type constructor as a parameter:

 trait Functor[F[_]] { // <- F is a type constructor